 Another problem is that drugs themselves create fresh chemical imbalances in the brain—or reinforce the old ones—which can lead to increased emotional instability.
 The person may have initially turned to drugs to help them forget or suppress their memories and the feelings of anxiety or worthlessness that accompany them.
 But once someone develops a drug abuse problem, they can experience dramatic mood swings that cause buried feelings of low self-esteem and low self-confidence to come bubbling to the surface, often with overwhelming intensity.

-About 40 percent of people with substance use disorders also suffer from at least one form of mental illness (the percentages may be higher with some drugs).
+Almost 50 percent of people with substance use disorders also suffer from at least one form of mental illness (the percentages may be higher with some drugs).
 Mood and anxiety disorders are especially common among drug addicts, and the turbulent or disabling emotions they produce explain why many sufferers choose to self-medicate with drugs and alcohol.

 Struggling with Drug Addiction?